alex-sc/cloud-kms-code-signing/APPLE_NOTARIZATION.md

 You might want to set time limit for the `xcrun notarytool submit` command:
 - `brew install coreutils`
 - `timeout 300s xcrun notarytool submit "notarization.zip" --keychain-profile "notarytool-profile" --wait`
-- Make sure to zip and save your .app as runner artifact prior to submission Now if the notarization times out, you have two options:
+- Make sure to zip and save your .app as runner artifact prior to submission
+- Now if the notarization times out, you have two options:
 - 1. Produce DMG and submit it for notarization.
 Both APP and DMG won't be stapled (but notarized eventually), so users w/o internet won't be able to verify the notarization offline
 - 2. Take the APP submitted for notarization, async wait for the notarization request to complete
     - Staple the APP manually (doesn't require Developer Account access), see commands below
     - Produce DMG and submit for notarization
     - Staple the DMG manually (doesn't require Developer Account access)
+### Step by step:
+- Download the .zip and extract it
+- Make sure notarization has completed `spctl --assess --type execute --verbose MyApp.app`: `MyApp.app: accepted`

 ## Useful commands
 ### Signature